 For most of our marriage my husband and I have felt like failures when it comes to hospitality.
 Being hospitable has always loomed as unachievable for me because I am a task person, not a people person.
-My husband is a people person, but at the end of his routine 10-hour workdays he’s usually in need of quiet…not conversation.
+My husband is a people person, but at the end of his routine 10-hour workdays he usually needs quiet … not conversation.

-Part of my difficulty with God’s command, “Do not neglect to show hospitality to strangers, for by this some have entertained angels without knowing it,” is my assumption of what this means for me and our family.
+Part of my difficulty with God’s command, “Do not neglect to show hospitality to strangers, for thereby some have entertained angels unawares” (Hebrews 13:2) is my assumption of what this means for me and our family.

 I still fall prey to these self-condemnations, but I have recently accepted the facts about who I am and the limitations of our lifestyle.
 I understand that the details of our life are not out of God’s will but are His gifts to us and as the frame within which we practice our flavor of hospitality.